w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 - Nearly all values (99.7%) lie within three standard deviations of the mean
     - Roughly 1 in 22 observations will differ by twice the standard deviation or more from the mean,
     - ... and 1 in 370 will deviate by three times the standard deviation.
-- If the sample size is only 100, however, just three such outliers are already reason for concern.
+- If the sample size is only 100, however, just three such outliers are already a reason for concern.

 # Outlier removal

 :::: {.columns}
 ::: {.column width="60%"}

-Other methods flag outliers based on measures such as interquartile range.
+Other methods flag outliers based on measures such as the interquartile range.

-For example, if $Q_{1}$ and $Q_{3}$ are the lower and upper quartiles respectively, then one could define an outlier to be any observation outside the range:
+If $Q_{1}$ and $Q_{3}$ are the lower and upper quartiles, an outlier is any observation outside the range:

 - $[Q_{1}-k(Q_{3}-Q_{1}),Q_{3}+k(Q_{3}-Q_{1})]$ for some nonnegative $k$
 - $k=1.5$ to indicate an "outlier"